MIT Blackjack Team: Early days

-Kaplan observes Massar and friends in action

 After meeting Kaplan and hearing about his blackjack successes, Massar asked Kaplan if he was interested in going with a few of Massar's blackjack-playing friends to Atlantic City to observe their play.
-Given the fortuitous timing (Kaplan's parting with his Las Vegas team), he agreed to go in the hopes of putting together a new local team that he could train and manage.
+Given the serendipitous timing (Kaplan's parting with his Las Vegas team), he agreed to go in the hopes of putting together a new local team that he could train and manage.
 Kaplan observed Massar and his teammates playing for a weekend in Atlantic City.
 He noted that each of the players used a different, and overcomplicated, card counting strategy.
-This resulted in error rates that undermined the benefits of the more complicated strategies.
-Upon returning to Cambridge, Kaplan detailed the problems he observed to Massar.
+It resulted in error rates that undermined the benefits of the more complicated strategies.
+After returning to Cambridge, Kaplan detailed the problems he observed to Massar.

-Kaplan capitalizes a new team

 Kaplan said he would back a team but it had to be run as a business with formal management procedures, a required counting and betting system, strict training and player approval processes, and careful tracking of all casino play.
 A couple of the players were initially averse to the idea.
 They had no interest in having to learn a new playing system, being put through "trial by fire" checkout procedures before being approved to play, being supervised in the casinos, or having to fill out detailed player sheets (such as casino, cash in and cash out totals, time period, betting strategy and limits, and the rest) for every playing session.
 However, their keen interest in the game coupled with Kaplan's successful track record won out.

+Capitalization and growth (1980–1989)

-The newly capitalised "bank" of the MIT Blackjack Team started on 1 August 1980.
+The newly capitalized "bank" of the MIT Blackjack Team started on 1 August 1980.
 The investment stake was $89,000, with both outside investors and players putting up the capital.
-Ten players, including Kaplan, Massar, Jonathan, Goose, and 'Big Dave' (aka 'coach', to distinguish from the Dave in the first round) played on this bank.
+Ten players, including Kaplan, Massar, Jonathan, Goose, and "Big Dave" (aka "coach", to distinguish from the other Dave from the first round) played on this bank.
 Ten weeks later they more than doubled the original stake.
 Profits per hour played at the tables were $162.50, statistically equivalent to the projected rate of $170/hour detailed in the investor offering prospectus.
 Per the terms of the investment offering, players and investors split the profits with players paid in proportion to their playing hours and computer simulated win rates.
 Over the ten-week period of this first bank, players, mostly undergraduates, earned an average of over $80/hour while investors achieved an annualized return in excess of 250%.